bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Yeah, and if you wanna do Testing, you don't actually have to understand either of these languages, at least not in detail.
 What is much more useful for testing is understanding how Bitcoin Core should behave.
 A lot of what I do with video is just like, I'll see somebody change something and I know how it should behave and I'm going to try and guess what they forgot and then see if I can break it very quickly and then just say okay you broke this part and then move on to the next pull request.
-So just knowing how a piece of software should behave, a kind of QA work that is useful too.
+So just knowing how a piece of software should behave, is a kind of QA work that is useful too.
 Though it does require that you've probably used this offer a lot before you know, because otherwise you're going to file bugs about bad behavior in Bitcoin Core and I can guarantee you those bugs have been filed hundreds of times and nobody wants to fix them.
-So it is important to know what the things is that are bad that we care about.
+So it is important to know what the things are that are bad that we care about.

 NVK: 02:07:17

-This reinforces this idea that like, you know, and why you need to have full time people on it is because it takes like, you know, like nearly a decade for somebody to have full visibility on the code base.
+This reinforces this idea that like, you know, and why you need to have full-time people on it is because it takes like, you know, like nearly a decade for somebody to have full visibility on the code base.
-Right.
-Like, like a good sort of like broad view on what's going on.
+Like, like a good sort of broad view on what's going on.
-Right.

 Sjors Provoost: 02:07:33

-You will never have full visibility on the code.
+You will never have full visibility of the code.
-Yeah, but full visibility on like 10 percent of the code base.
+Yeah, but full visibility on like 10% of the code base.

 NVK: 02:07:39